eledroos/EML-to-PDF/README.md

 Requirements
 ------------
 - Python 3.7+
-- Install dependencies using: `pip install reportlab`
+- Required dependency: `pip install reportlab`

+The tool handles both plain text and HTML emails, converting them to formatted PDFs.
+HTML content is converted to readable text with formatting cues where possible.

 ---